-Despite the absence of discriminatory pricing, discriminated borrowers pay 16bp higher rates in equilibrium on average than the non-discriminated W borrowers with the same search cost and creditworthiness.
-Discriminated borrowers understand that their chances of obtaining a loan approval in the future are low, so they are more willing to accept higher mortgage rates and thus endogenously sort to lenders which offer higher rates.
-Discriminated borrowers may therefore appear less financially-sophisticated even though their underlying ability to search for mortgages is the same as that of the majority.
+is the same as that of the majority.
 Discriminated minority borrowers may accept worse mortgages than non-minorities as a rational response to perceiving higher rejection rates.
 Interpreting data on interest rates and rejections across potentially discriminated groups is therefore only possible in a model which accounts for search behavior and rejections.

 Redlining lenders are less profitable, consistent with the intuition of Becker (1957).
-The primary driver of lost profits is lower volumes, rather than lower prices.
+The primary driver of lost profits are lower volumes, rather than lower prices.
 Redlining lenders offer 1.6bp lower rates than do non-redlining lenders on average.
 This exacerbates the difference in realized rates between B and W borrowers since B borrowers are less likely to receive a loan from a redlining lender.
 The small difference in offered rates arises because the principal determinant of a firm's pricing decision is the distribution of reservation rates in the market; conditional on this distribution, a uniform reduction in a lender's acceptance probability does not drastically affect the firm's pricing decision.

 Due to the strategic complementarities in rate setting, redlining increases the overall interest rates charged by lenders in the market, thereby also hurting the non-discriminated group.
 Intuitively, rejections of redlined consumers increase their willingness to accept high rates, increasing lenders' incentives to raise rates.
-This force leads all borrowers, not just the discriminated group, to pay higher interest rates in equilibrium, with a mean realized rate that is 28.7bp higher than in the baseline sample.
+This force leads all borrowers, not just the discriminated 16 group, to pay higher interest rates in equilibrium, with a mean realized rate that is 28.7bp higher than in the baseline sample.

-Furthermore, Panel F of Appendix Figure A7 shows that the gradient of the adverse selection curve-the relationship between the share of high types and realized interest rates-is significantly flatter in this redlining counterfactual.
+Furthermore, Panel F of Appendix Figure A7 shows that the gradient of the adverse selection curve - the relationship between the share of high types and realized interest rates - is significantly flatter in this redlining counterfactual.
 This occurs because redlining compresses the gap between high and low type approval probabilities: a subset of high type borrowers are rejected at a high rate through redlining and so are willing to accept high interest rates.
 Thus, more high type borrowers realize high interest rates in equilibrium.
 This is another reason why redlining allows banks to offer higher interest rates to the market.
 Not only does the decline in approval probabilities lead to increases in borrower reservation rates, but the reduction in expected repayments as one increases interest rates is also less pronounced.
 Both of these forces increase the expected profits from offering high interest rates, leading to higher rates in the market for all borrowers, regardless of whether the borrower belongs to the redlined group or not.